lstolcman/lstolcman.github.io/content/post/podman-compose-wsl2-ubuntu-22-04.md

 Ubuntu reports fairly old version od podman in its default apt registry.

 Here I will present how to install podman 4.6.2 from separate apt.
+Afterwards, we'll also configure podman socket, install docker-compose and run example scripts.

 # System